SMI/dicompixelanon/doc/dcmaudit.md

-r - redact the image within the rectangle and store this rectangle in the database A - apply all suggested rectangles to the current frame t - tag this image as needing further investigation and store the tag in the database. q - quit
+r - redact the image within the rectangle and store this rectangle in the database A - apply all suggested rectangles to the current frame t - tag this image as needing further investigation and store the tag in the database. c - add a comment about this file to the database. q - quit
- N.B. if you quit, but haven't marked done with N, then any rectangles will be saved but the image itself will not be marked as done so will be shown again for editing next time.
 ```
+N.B. if you quit, but haven't marked done with N, then any rectangles
+will be saved but the image itself will not be marked as done so will
+be shown again for editing next time.
+However, adding a tag or comment
+does add an entry to the database which effectively marks it as done.

 ## Workflow